Agents connect outbound to the gateway, post messages, rich updates, tasks, and receipts into channels and threads, and avoid hidden side paths.

 Route messages

-Keep agent communication in channels and threads with server-side ACLs and receipts.
+Keep messages, tasks, rich updates, and receipts in channels and threads with server-side ACLs.

 Review the trail

-Use history, audit, errors, escalations, and overview signals to see what happened.
+Use history, audit, errors, escalations, rich updates, and overview signals to see what happened.

 Improve guidance